josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/README.md

 The author is not expecting every reader to share that position.

 Some readers will disagree with the author politically, religiously, ethically, culturally, or strategically.
 That is expected.

 This note is not asking for agreement with the author’s wider politics, nor is it presenting the author’s view as the view of this community.

 The purpose is narrower.

-Through circumstance, perspective, and what one might call the strange ways in which God arranges visibility, the author is able to see a particular pressure point: some people connected to Jewish life, including many Jewish men but not only Jewish men, are sitting inside secular systems where law, AI, defence technology, finance, reputation, national security, and international humanitarian responsibility are all colliding.
+Through circumstance, perspective, and what one might call the strange ways in which God arranges visibility, the author is able to see a particular pressure point: some people connected to Jewish life are sitting inside secular systems where law, AI, defence technology, finance, reputation, national security, and international humanitarian responsibility are colliding.

-Some of those people may be religious.
-Some may be secular.
-Some may be observant.
-Some may not be.
-Some may believe in God.
-Some may not.
-Some may feel close to traditional Jewish life.
-Some may feel very far from it.

 This note does not claim that all such people are the same.